Dateline: Le Morne, Mauritius

-In their original press release announcing their services on February 24, 2016, Stripe claimed that the service would “give entrepreneurs everywhere access to the basic building blocks for starting a global internet business” in just a few clicks.
+In their original press release announcing their services on February 24, 2016, Stripe claimed that Atlas would grant entrepreneurs worldwide access to all the essential services they needed to start a global internet business in just a few clicks.

 The timeline to set up a US business entity and gain access to the robust banking infrastructure of the United States would be reduced from months to days, and all for a fraction of the cost.